gatsbyjs/gatsby/docs/blog/2018-06-24-investigating-gatsby-build-performance-at-scale/index.md

 # Next steps

-Gatsby users report that gatsby builds fail due to running against hard Node.js process memory limits somewhere around 10,000 to 15,000 pages on v1.
+Gatsby users report that Gatsby builds fail due to running against hard Node.js process memory limits somewhere around 10,000 to 15,000 pages on v1.

 Since v2 has improved memory usage, we want to update this number, as well as further quantify the boundary so that teams considering migrating larger sites to Gatsby have more information for their decision-making.